mludvik2/data-analytics-sql-project/README.md

-The answers to the 5 question can be found with my finding in: [Supporting document](https://github.com/mludvik2/data-analytics-sql-project/blob/main/Supporting_document.md)
+The answers to the 5 question can be found with my findings in: [Supporting document](https://github.com/mludvik2/data-analytics-sql-project/blob/main/Supporting_document.md)